foundata/guidelines/oci-container-image-guide.md

   qualification per required platform, reject missing, duplicate or unexpected records, and match each target to its OCI descriptor and image-configuration metadata.
-- When a public release omits the recommended `linux/arm64` image, the repository owner SHOULD maintain a documented issue that identifies the blocking constraint and tracks its removal.

 **Build and test execution modes.**